awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

 The CLI commands we provide are formatted to run from a local Linux machine\.
 To run them from a local Windows machine, remove the line breaks \(\\\) from the ends of the lines\.
 The sample JSON content format works on both Linux and Windows local machines\.

 ### Register a Systems Manager Run Command Task<a name="register-tasks-tutorial-run-command"></a>

+ The following examples demonstrate how to register Systems Manager Run Command tasks with a maintenance window using the AWS CLI:

 **AWS CLI command:**